The Poisson saturation of coregular submanifolds: Coregular submanifolds in Dirac geometry

 In the following, we denote by $(P,L_P)$ the Dirac manifold constructed in Thm. \ref{submanifold}; we refer to it as the \textbf{local Dirac saturation} of $X$.
-As a consequence of the normal form around Dirac transversals \cite{eulerlike}, \cite{dirac}, this Dirac manifold is determined around $X$ by the pullback of $L$ to $X\subset(M,L)$, up to diffeomorphisms and exact gauge transformations.
-We will reprove this result, continuing the argument of Theorem \ref{submanifold}.
+Since $X$ is a Dirac transversal in $(P,L_P)$, the normal form theorem around Dirac transversals \cite{eulerlike}, \cite{dirac} gives a normal form for the local Dirac saturation around $X$.
+We will reprove this result, continuing the argument from Theorem \ref{submanifold}.
 We need the following Dirac version of Lemma \ref{diracpair}.

-\begin{lemma} Let $i:X\hookrightarrow (M,L)$ be a regular submanifold with local Dirac saturation $(P,L_P)$.
+\begin{lemma} Let $i:X\hookrightarrow (M,L)$ be a coregular submanifold with local Dirac saturation $(P,L_P)$.
 Then the following is a weak Dirac dual pair, in the sense of \cite{dirac}: